Schinzel/web-blocks/README.md

 - Contains all its necessary components, logic, and resources
 - Functions as a self-contained feature module
 - Can be developed, tested, and maintained independently

+### Instant Updates
+The HTML and JS files are read from the source folder.
+This means that changes to these files will be reflected in the application without the need for a hot reload.

 ### Feature-Based Architecture
 The project structure encourages feature-based design principles, where related code is